z3mafra/cognitive-search/README.md

 8. After the upload is complete, you can close the  **Upload blob**  pane.
 Your documents are now in your  _coffee-reviews_  storage container.

 --------
 ### 2.3.
-Enriqueça os dados com habilidades de IA: Use o indexador no portal do Azure
+Enriquecer os dados com habilidades de IA: indexador no portal do Azure

 After you have the documents in storage, you can use Azure AI Search to extract insights from the documents.
 The Azure portal provides an  _Import data wizard_.
 With this wizard, you can automatically create an index and indexer for supported data sources.
 You’ll use the wizard to create an index, and import your search documents from storage into the Azure AI Search index.